fdlogic/CNN_vehicle_detection/README.md

 ### Prerequisites
-For this example, use the provided requirements file to get the same version for paho-mqtt.
+For this example, use the next requirements

 ```
 pip install -r requirements.txt